 With the breakneck pace of modern life, some people sometimes have to cut down on sleep to keep up.
 These days, eight hours of sleep is a luxury not everyone can afford.
-But the truth is, to maintain your health, you can’t afford not to.
+But the truth is, to maintain your health, you can’t afford to avoid the power of sleep.

 During sleep, the human body undergoes a series of stages and cycles necessary to restore as well as refresh the entire body.
 Sleep deprivation can take its toll on the body, affecting your energy level, mood, ability to focus and handle stress as well as overall efficiency.
 If you expect your body to perform to its maximum potential, you need to give it adequate rest.